NielsRahder/guestlecture/README.md

 # Guestlecture for TiU

 Students in the guestlecture are expected to first download the data via the `download.py` file after which the data can be explored via the `explore.py` file.

+Before you start, make sure you have the right requirements installed:

+_Best practice is to do this in virtual enviroment_ `pip install -r requirements.txt`

+To access the data, use these commands:
+Car data = `select * from cars`
+Ticket data = `select * from tickets`

 Subsequently the following questions can be answered:

 - *Q1* Return the top 5 car brands with the highest average Electric Range